qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool.rst

+.. _pages/tool#tooling:

 Tooling
 *******

-See the :doc:`main manual index <.#Tooling >` for a list of documents in this section.
+See the :ref:`main manual index <pages/tool#Tooling>` for a list of documents in this section.